ButterCam/compose-jetbrains-theme/README.md

 # JetBrains UI Kit for Compose Desktop

-JetBrains New UI style controls and UI for [Compose Desktop](https://www.jetbrains.com/lp/compose/).
+New JetBrains style controls and UI kits for [Compose Desktop](https://www.jetbrains.com/lp/compose/).

 Classic JetBrains UI kit have been moved to [here](classic).